Mod-phi convergence I: Normality zones and precise deviations: Fluctuations in the non-lattice case

+\end{proof} We also refer to \cite[Theorem 6]{Ess45} for a general result on the Lebesgue measure of the set of points such that the characteristic function of a distribution is larger in absolute value than $1-\delta^{2}$.

-\begin{proof} The proof is exactly the same as in the lattice case (Theorem \ref{thm:cltlattice}).
-Indeed, the conclusions of the technical Lemma \ref{prop:technicqdelta} hold, and on the other hand, the equivalents for $\proba[X_{n}\geq t_{n}x ]$ in the lattice and non-lattice cases (Theorems~\ref{thm:mainlattice} and \ref{thm:mainnonlattice}) differ only by the fact that $1-e^{-h}$ is replaced by $h$.
-But in the proof of Theorem \ref{thm:cltlattice}, the quantity $1-e^{-h}$ is approximated by $h$, so everything works the same as in the non-lattice case. \end{proof}
+\begin{proof}[Proof of Theorem \ref{thm:cltnonlattice}] The proof is now exactly the same as in the lattice case (Theorem \ref{thm:cltlattice}).
+Indeed, the conclusions of the technical Lemma \ref{lem:technicqdelta_nonlattice} hold, and on the other hand, the equivalents for $\proba[X_{n}\geq t_{n}x ]$ in the lattice and non-lattice cases (Theorems~\ref{thm:mainlattice} and \ref{thm:mainnonlattice}) differ only by the fact that $1-e^{-h}$ is replaced by $h$.
+But in the proof of Theorem \ref{thm:cltlattice}, the quantity $1-e^{-h}$ is approximated by $h$, so everything works the same way as in the non-lattice case. \end{proof}

+As in the non-lattice case, we have the following corollary (with the exact same statement and proof): \begin{corollary} If $y=o((t_n)^{1/4})$, then one has